MicrosoftDocs/fabric-docs/docs/cicd/cicd-tutorial.md

 ms.author: monaberdugo
 ms.reviewer: NimrodShalit
 ms.topic: tutorial
-ms.date: 07/10/2023
+ms.date: 07/12/2023
 ---

 # Tutorial: Lifecycle management in Fabric

-This tutorial takes you through the whole process of loading data into your workspace, editing it etc.
+This tutorial takes you through the whole process of loading data into your workspace, and using deployment pipelines together with git integration to collaborate with others in the development, testing and publication of your data and reports.
-If you already have a workspace with data, you can skip to [step 3](#step-3-create-a-deployment-pipeline).

 Let’s get started!